 We’ve made this into an annual tradition–one we’ve done for over five years now at the start of autumn.
 To make it extra special (& to encourage any grumblers), we get special fall-themed snacks and set aside several hours during “school time” to watch.

 While Anne of Green Gables and Anne: The Sequel don’t follow the books’ storyline completely, to me they do convey the same heart and spirit as the novels.
 Just a note that I would NOT recommend the third installment, Anne: The Continuing Story.

 When your kids are in the 9-12 age range:

 This is the perfect time to enjoy the book with your kids!

 Read it aloud, or listen to the newly released audio edition performed by Rachel McAdams, which has received rave reviews and had us laughing out loud on a recent car ride.
-(You can snap it up here at a huge discount by adding the Audible narration to your purchase of this ebook version!)

 My kids had never grown up thinking of certain books as “girl or boy” books, so I didn’t have any resistance from my two boys.
 In fact, they became stronger Anne fans than my daughter, going on to read more books in the series.

 I think if I had waited until after age 12, though, it would have been more difficult to get them all on board.
 That’s why I’d suggest introducing the book during the tween years instead.

 In Summer 2016 I had the incredible chance to spend a week in Prince Edward Island, discovering the stunning land that Anne and Maud, her creator, loved so dearly.